1942 Herefordshire TRE Halifax crash: Investigations

 But the primary reason for the accident was a change that was made by Rolls-Royce shortly after V9977 entered service.
 Rolls had noticed that the tappet valves on the engine tended to work loose in service, which was potentially dangerous.
-In order to keep them in the proper locations, they had begun to install the valves with slightly less clearance in order that that would reach the proper location in service.
+In order to keep them in the proper locations, they had begun to install the valves with slightly less clearance in order that they would reach the proper location in service.
 This was easily accomplished in the factory, but for existing engines the lock nuts holding the valves in place had to be removed, 48 on each engine, the valve adjusted, and the nuts re-tightened.

 This procedure was applied to V9977 shortly before its fatal flight.
 One of the nuts on the engine had not been properly tightened and came loose in flight.
 The valve began to work its way loose and eventually broke off.
 This allowed the fuel-air mixture entering the engine to flow into the area under the rocker cover and catch on fire.
 Although the engine failed, the propeller kept it rotating, operating the fuel pumps and continuing to spray new fuel into the fire.

 The fire eventually worked its way back through the fuel lines and into the main fuel tanks.
 The flight engineer had to cut off the fuel supply using the controls in the fuselage, but never made it.
 The fire apparently broke out at an altitude of 15,000 feet, more than enough to bail out, but no one left the aircraft.
 It is suggested that the crew had parachutes but the observers did not, so they decided to remain with the aircraft and perform a forced landing.
 They almost made it; the aircraft did not break up until about 350 feet.